princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 ---
 layout: post
 title:  "Catching AI with its pants down"
-logline: "Detailed writeup exploring the inner workings of neural nets and how to biuld a general-purpose feedforward neural net from scratch."
+logline: "Detailed writeup exploring the inner workings of neural nets and how to biuld a standard feedforward neural net from scratch."
 date:   "2020-03-13"
 categories: machine-learning
 permalink: